Granada (song)

 "Granada" is a song written in 1932 by Mexican composer Agustín Lara.
 The song is about the Spanish city of Granada and has become a standard in music repertoire.

 The most popular versions are the original with Spanish lyrics by Lara (often sung operatically); a version with English lyrics by Australian lyricist Dorothy Dodd; and instrumental versions in jazz, pop, easy listening, flamenco or rock styles.
 Other versions in English also exist (one with lyrics by Al Stewart, and one with lyrics by Robert Musel and Edward Lisbona) but these are less common.
 An Italian version was written in 1954 by Enzo Luigi Poletto.
 There are also versions in German and other languages.

 The song has been covered many times.
 It is José Carreras's signature tune.
-Popular versions include those by Plácido Domingo, Frankie Laine, Jorge Negrete, Juan Arvizu, Nestor Mesta Chayres, Mario Lanza, Franco Corelli, Pasquale Esposito, Bing Crosby and Frank Sinatra.
+Popular versions include those by Plácido Domingo, Frankie Laine, Jorge Negrete, Juan Arvizu, Nestor Mesta Chayres, Mario Lanza, Franco Corelli, Pasquale Esposito, Bing Crosby, and Frank Sinatra.
 It has been sung in Italian by Claudio Villa, and in German by Fritz Wunderlich and Spanish pop-duo Baccara.
-During the international tour of The Three Tenors, "Granada" was the only song that all three singers––Plácido Domingo, Luciano Pavarotti, and José Carreras––all performed as a solo in different concerts.
+During the international tour of The Three Tenors, "Granada" was the only song that all three singers — José Carreras, Plácido Domingo, and Luciano Pavarotti — all performed as solos in different concerts.

-The plenary session of the City Council of Granada, unanimously, agreed in its session on September 4, 1997 to establish the version adapted by Professor D. Luis Megías Castilla of this song as the official anthem of the City of Granada.
+The plenary session of the City Council of Granada, unanimously, agreed in its session on September 4, 1997, to establish the version adapted by Professor D. Luis Megías Castilla as the official anthem of the City of Granada.